emera86/SASmanual-MkDocs/SASmanual/docs/sas-outputs/report.md

 * **`options`**: Several options are available that can be used to determine the appearance and location of the result of the compute block.
 * **`SAS language elements`**: Any number of SAS language elements can be used within the compute block.
 These include the use of executable statements, logical processing (`IF-THEN`/`ELSE`), and most of the functions available in the DATA step.

+The compute block can be placed anywhere within the REPORT step, however generally compute blocks are grouped following the `DEFINE` statements.

 ```
 DEFINE obs / COMPUTED;